themeselection/materio-mui-nextjs-admin-template-free/README.md

 yarn install
 ```

-3. Now, you are ready to start the server with the help of command shown below.
+3. Now, you are ready to start the server with the help of the command shown below.
 Open [http://localhost:3000/](http://localhost:3000/) to check your development 🚀.

 ```bash
 # For npm